-1. Drug and/or alcohol tests will be conducted by an approved site.
-All testing conducted will follow testing standards established by the State and federal government.
-Employees working at locations other than the Gainesville campus or if testing is to be performed after normal business hours, will proceed to the nearest hospital Emergency Room.

-- 2. Generally, drug testing will be conducted on a urine sample provided by the employee to the laboratory.
-It should be noted that although the alcohol and drug test are separated in this document they could be given together as one inclusive test. - 3.
+- 1. An approved site will conduct drug and/or alcohol tests.
+All testing will follow testing standards established by the state and federal governments.
+Employees working at locations other than the Gainesville campus or if testing is performed after regular business hours will proceed to the nearest hospital emergency room. - 2.
+Generally, drug testing is conducted on a urine sample provided by the employee to the laboratory.
+Note that although the alcohol and drug tests are separated in this document, they could be given together as one inclusive test. - 3.
 The testing facility will maintain standard regulatory procedures to ensure the integrity of the specimens.